Penis fencing: Unilateral sperm transfer

-One organism will inseminate the other, with the inseminating individual acting as the "father".
-The sperm is absorbed through pores or sometimes wounds in the skin from the partner's stylet, causing fertilization in the other, who becomes the "mother".
+One organism will inseminate the other, with the inseminating individual being the father.
+The sperm is absorbed through pores or sometimes wounds in the skin from the partner's stylet, causing fertilization in the other, who becomes the mother.
 The battle may last for up to an hour in some species.

-Parturition, while necessary for successful offspring production, requires a considerable parental investment in time and energy, and according to Bateman's principle, almost always burdens the "mother".
+Parturition, while necessary for successful offspring production, requires a considerable parental investment in time and energy, and according to Bateman's principle, almost always burdens the mother.
 Thus, from an optimality model it is usually preferable for an organism to inseminate than to be inseminated.
-However, in many species that engage in this form of copulatory competition, each "father" will continue to fence with other partners until it is inseminated.
+However, in many species that engage in this form of copulatory competition, each father will continue to fence with other partners until it is inseminated.
 In Alderia modesta, individuals will store sperm from several "fencing matches" before laying their eggs, and smaller individuals will more often inseminate a larger partner, with larger individuals spending more energy on laying eggs when paired with a smaller partner on the occasion that they transfer sperm unilaterally.

 In the absence of potential mates, some species such as Neobenedenia melleni are capable of reproducing through self-insemination.